leilaouahrani/ArabicCGW-Dump/README.md

 # Arabic-corpus-generator-with-Wikipedia-s-dump
+This work is supported by the Ministry of Higher Education and Scientific Research in Algeria (Project C00L07UN100120180002)

+Conception & Supervision : L. Ouahrani & D. Bennouar /
+Contributor : Andennour Ben Hamida.

 This code allows you to generate an Arabic corpus based on keywords related to the subject of your study, cleaned and ready.
 Your corpus will be stored in a json file in the same path as the ".py" is running.
 The output contains:
 - Corpus Name
 - Words count : total number of words and diffrent words